tlentz/d2modmaker/README.md

 * Adds a new randomization option: AllowDuplicateProps
    * If this property is false (default), the same property type will not be added to an item twice (e.g. two instances of resist all)
 * Prevents two auras from being placed on the same item.
 This is bugged in the game, and one aura would not work.
+* Adds an option to specify the directory to read source Diablo 2 text files from instead of using the built-in 1.13c data.

 ## v0.4.0
 * Adds new feature `MeleeSplash`